 Any exclusion period should be for the minimum duration necessary and must be clearly noted in the conference records.

-It may become clear in the course of a conference, that its effectiveness will be seriously impaired by the presence of the parent/s.
-In these circumstances, the chairperson may ask them to leave.
+It may become clear in the course of a conference, that its effectiveness will be seriously impaired by the presence of the parent/s, the conference should be planned so that the welfare of the child can remain paramount.
+In these circumstances, the Chair may ask them to leave and may mean arranging for the child and parents to participate in separate parts of the conference as well as making separate waiting arrangements.
 This will be recorded on the child's ICS file.

-The decision of the Chairperson over matters of exclusion is final regarding both parents and children.
+The decision of the Chair over matters of exclusion is final regarding both parents and children.

 Those excluded should be provided with a copy of the social workers report to the conference and be provided with the opportunity to have their views recorded and presented to the conference.

-The Chairperson will determine whether or not the excluded parent should receive the record of the conference.
+The Chair will determine whether or not the excluded parent should receive the record of the conference.

 On occasions it may be appropriate to share medical information about the child or another member of the household on a confidential basis.
 Family members who should not be party to this information should be excluded for this part of the meeting.